VishalAkar/wikiner/README.md

 #process to use
-Just type the word which you want to search on wikipedia like 'facebook' ,'london' etc and the app will display information embeded with NER if for some keywords no page was found it will return an error,go back to previous page and type another word.
+Just type the word which you want to search on wikipedia like 'facebook' ,'london' etc and the app will display information embeded with NER if for some keywords no page was found, it will reload and you can try another word.